squidgame2d/squidgame2d/README.md

 SquidGame2D is a very simple Web3 web game based on the Binance Smart Chain (BSC).
-Currently, this game only supports operation through a browser and the Metamask plugin.
+SquidGame2D only supports operation through a browser and the MetaMask plugin.

 Game URLs:
 https://squidgame2d.com